The Entangling of Supernova Feedback Impacts with Coarsening Simulation Resolution: Simulations

 \section{Simulations}

-Each galaxy in the study is simulated using the moving-mesh hydrodynamics code { AREPO} \citep[][]{AREPO2010,Weinberger20AREPO}, and the commonly-used initial conditions from \citet{Hu17} for a gas poor (0.3 \% baryon fraction) dwarf.
-This consists of a dark matter halo of mass $M_{\rm vir}=2\times10^{10}\,\msun$ with virial radius 44 kpc and a concentration $c=10$.
+We analyze the {\ttfamily Variable\_SN\_energy} simulation from { LYRA} \citep[][]{Lyra2021} and the {\ttfamily0.02${\rm Z}_{\odot}$/noRT} simulation from { RIGEL} \citep[][]{Deng24RIGEL}.
+The data available to us consists of { LYRA} snapshots every 1 Myr and { RIGEL} snapshots every 10 Myr.
+Both galaxies are simulated using the moving-mesh hydrodynamics code { AREPO} \citep[][]{AREPO2010,Weinberger20AREPO}, and commonly-used initial conditions from \citet{Hu17}.
+These initial conditions are similar but not identical: they consist of a low baryon-to-halo mass ratio (0.3 \% baryon fraction) dwarf with a dark matter halo of mass $M_{\rm vir}=2\times10^{10}\,\msun$ with virial radius 44 kpc and a concentration $c_{\rm halo}=10$.
 Of the baryons, 1/3 of the mass is allocated to a pre-existing stellar disk, following an exponential profile with a scale radius of 0.73 kpc and a scale height of 0.35 kpc; the remaining 2/3 is allocated the gas disk.
-For { LYRA} and { SMUGGLE}, the gas disk also follows an exponential profile with the same radius and with height such that the disk is initially in hydrostatic equilibrium.
-The initial conditions do not contain a significant circumgalactic medium, so that accretion of additional gas onto the disk over the simulation is not followed.
-To reduce sensitivity to initial conditions, only the final 750 Myr of each simulation is considered in our analysis.
+The gas disk also follows an exponential profile with the same radius and with height such that the disk is initially in hydrostatic equilibrium.
+The initial stellar component of both simulations is distributed in the same way, but the gas disk is different: in { LYRA} its scale radius is the same as the stellar disk's, and it is first relaxed with stochastic energy injection for 200 Myr; in { RIGEL} it is twice this length, and first relaxed for 500 Myr.
+Furthermore, the initial gas metallicity of { LYRA} is 0.01 $Z_{\odot}$; in { RIGEL} it is 0.02 $Z_{\odot}$.
+The simulations contain no significant CGM, so that accretion of additional gas onto the disk over the simulation is not followed. { LYRA} and { RIGEL} have very high target resolutions of 4 and 1 $\msun$ respectively. { AREPO}'s mesh refinement scheme ensures that the mass of any given gas cell is within a factor of 2 from the target mass.

-Each simulation additionally has its own methods of modeling stellar processes within the galaxy.
-Chief among the relevant stellar processes are star formation, supernova feedback, and stellar radiation, which will be detailed in the following subsections.
-Additional feedback processes, such as the mass and metal yield from stellar winds, are included as well, but are subdominant to supernovae and stellar radiation.
+Beyond standard hydrodynamics, each simulation has its own methods of modeling stellar processes within the galaxy.
+Chief among these processes are star formation and supernova feedback, which will be detailed in the following subsections.
+While not a source of stellar feedback, radiative cooling of baryons is also included in the suite of additional physics.
+Radiative feedback from young stars, while known to be a crucial process in galaxy evolution in general, is \textit{not} included in the simulations studied in this paper.
+This allows us to hone in specifically on the energy released by supernovae and radiated away by cooling.